 Due to COVID-19 counseling services will be offered through telemental health.
 If students need a private space to complete their telemental health counseling session, please contact the Counseling Center at (585) 395-2414.

 Assessment and Triage

-The Counseling Center invites students seeking counseling to come in during our walk in hours (Monday – Friday from 8 - 11 am) for an initial consultation appointment to discuss their concerns.
+The Counseling Center invites students seeking counseling to call the Counseling Center at (585) 395-2414 during our open access hours (Monday – Friday from 8 - 11 am) to set up an initial telephone consultation appointment to discuss their concerns.

 This conversation between the counselor and the student generally involves a discussion of the student’s current difficulties and how they are impacting other areas of their life, as well as some strategies to help the student cope.
 The counselor will discuss with the student next steps and review of treatment options.
 Very often, the student is scheduled for a comprehensive intake assessment which entails a more thorough evaluation of the student’s issues, after which the next level of treatment is determined.

 Recommendations may include receiving services at the Counseling Center (individual or group therapy), connection to other campus resources, or a referral to community resources when appropriate.

 In an effort to effectively meet the needs of Brockport students, the Counseling Center utilizes a brief, short-term therapy model focused on helping students to resolve or effectively manage a specific problem or challenge, or to make a particular desired change.
 Working together, the therapist and student determine the number and type of sessions that are needed for the student based on the nature of the student’s concerns and available resources.
 The frequency of sessions are typically every other week.